-Mrs. E. W. Farnham, in "Woman and her Era," presents many forcible arguments showing the necessity for a higher respect for maternity, in order to bring forth children endowed with more healthful, physical and spiritual qualities.
-After showing the benignant influence of care and gentleness in the treatment of pregnant domestic animals, she says of man: "He will become truly wise as he carries this up, in application to his own species, and makes it the law of life in that higher atmosphere where the fine woman-nature dwells and waits in this divine the most developed self-hood to service. which the human mother can attain, the most refined, exalting, and exalted behavior which the intellect and taste of man can devise, and his honor stimulate him to maintain towards her, are the conditions precedent to the appearance on our earth of its grandest and most enduring humanity. is evident that when maternity is understood, it will be a primary object to provide the more open receptivity of the state with the fullest measure of the noblest help it can appropriate.
-Social refinements, pure manners, relations which inspire, influences which kindle the aspirations and sustain them, all will be felt to be her due who is acting in God's place, with the appreciative and receptive powers kindled to the highest in her soul, that she may the more perfectly represent Him as the mediator of his elder to his latest work."
+Mrs. E. W. Farnham, in "Woman and Her Era," presents many forcible arguments showing the necessity for a higher respect for maternlty, in order to bring forth children endowed with more healthful, physical, and spiritual qualities.
+After showing the benignant influence of care and gentleness in the treatment of pregnant domestic animals, she says of man: "He will become truly wise as he carries this up, in application to his own species, and makes it the law of life in that higher atmosphere where the fine woman nature dwells and waits in this divine service, \ \ the most developed self-hood to which the human mother can attain, the most refined, exalting, and exalted behavior which the intellect and taste of man can devise, and his honor stimulate him to maintain towards her, are the conditions precedent to the appearance upon our earth of its grandest and most enduring humanity. \ \ It is evident that when maternity is understood, it will be a primary object to provide the more open receptivity of the state with the fullest measure of the noblest help it can appropriate.
+Social refinements, pure manners, relations which inspire, influences which kindle the aspirations and sustain them, all will be felt to be her due who is acting in God's place with the appreciative and receptive powers kindled to the highest in her soul, that she may the more perfectly represent Him as the mediator of his elder to his latest work."

 It is a matter for regret that so able a writer weakens her otherwise able plea for her sex, by attempting to demonstrate woman's superiority over man by adducing physical differences as evidences to support her claims.
-The statement that "The bosom is the seat of the deepest, most yearning tenderness that warms and moves the life, and this is strong, permanent reliable in proportion as that is perfect in the development," is merely a poetical figure of speech, and not in accordance with physiological demonstrations of the functions of the brain.
-The statement that the size and devolopment of the mammary glands is evidence of superiority, is carrying the physical argument to absurd conclusions; and, if sound, it would be quite consistent to claim that a good Jersey cow is superior to any woman.
-The absurd claims of extremists weaken the cause they advocate; and the claim set up by some able writers and speakers that woman is superior to man, has been a drawback to the grand movement for the lib eration of woman from the enthrallment which has legally classed her sex with idiots and other incapables.
+The absurd claims of extremists weaken the cause they advocate; and the claim set up by some able writers and speakers that woman is superior to man has been a drawback to the grand movement for the liberation of woman from the enthrallment which has legally classed her sex with idiots and other incapables.

-Until men and women are placed in social life, and in law, in relations of perfect equality; until moral living is required of man the same as of woman; until the sexes can mingle and move on harmoniously together, in friendly relations, in a moral atmosphere far above the degrading influences of sensuality, we may look in vain for healthy offspring; for pure marriage relations in which passion is governed by reason, and the procreation of children is never the result of accident, but of provident, reverential appreciation of the Divine purpose in bringing souls into the first stage in the grand movement of ever ascending, endless progression.
+Until men and women are placed in social life, and in law, in relations of perfect equality; until moral living is required of man the same as of woman; until the sexes can mingle and move on harmoniously together in friendly relations, in a moral atmosphere far above the degrading influences of sensuality, we may look in vain for healthy offspring; for in pure marriage relations in which passion is governed by reason, the procreation of children is never the result of accident, but of provident, reverential appreciation of the Divine purpose in bringing souls into the first stage in the grand movement of ever-ascending, endless progression.